 - decreased appetite

-ADHD medications can help put you on track to better focus and emotional control, but it’s important not to rely just on pills to treat your condition.
-There are many changes you can make in your day-to-day life that will enhance the effects of medication and leave you feeling your best.
-Helpful steps you can take are:
+ADHD medications can help put you on track to better focus and emotional control.
+Still, it’s important not to rely just on pills to treat your condition.
+You can make many changes in your day-to-day life that will enhance the effects of medication and leave you feeling your best.
+Try these tips:

-- Exercise.
-Physical activity is a great natural antidote to ADHD symptoms.
-Along with keeping your body fit and your heart healthy, exercise raises dopamine and norepinephrine levels in your brain.
-According to a study in Current Psychiatry Reports, exercise enhances brain functions, which can also improve ADHD symptoms.
+Exercise: Physical activity is a great natural antidote to ADHD symptoms.
+Along with keeping your body fit and your heart healthy, exercise increases dopamine and norepinephrine levels in your brain naturally.

-- Try therapy.
-A therapist can help you develop skills and habits to deal with the challenges that arise from having ADHD.
-According to a study in JAMA, cognitive behavioral therapy can help treat ADHD in people who continue to experience symptoms after trying medication.
-The benefits of therapy were shown to last several months.
+Try therapy: A therapist can help you develop skills and habits to deal with the challenges that arise from having ADHD.

-- Sleep well.
-It’s a great feeling to wake up rested and refreshed after a good night’s sleep.
+Sleep well: It’s a great feeling to wake up rested and refreshed after a good night’s sleep.
 Not only is your body refreshed, your brain is too.
-According to a study in Science, the brain’s cleansing system disposes of harmful toxins more easily while we sleep than when we’re awake.
-Try to establish a healthy sleep routine of at least seven to eight hours a night.
+Try to establish a healthy sleep routine of at least seven to eight hours per night.

-ADHD is a complex condition that affects different people in very different ways.
-Seeking treatment through medication is an important step for dealing with your symptoms.
-New medications take some getting used to, so give your body and mind time to adjust to your treatment.
-If you’re still not satisfied with the results you’re getting, talk to your doctor about adjusting your prescription or seeking alternative means of treatment.
+ADHD is a complex condition that affects people in different ways.
+Seeking treatment through medication can be an important step in controlling your symptoms.
+New medications can take some getting used to.
+Give your body and mind time to adjust to your treatment.
+If you’re still not satisfied with the results you’re getting, talk to your doctor about adjusting your prescription or trying other treatments.